sandbender/kragle_docs/Full_Example_API.md

 ```

 We have also setup a dict called `body_headers` which we will use in later requests that send JSON data to the endpoint, and once authenticated successfully, we receive an `auth_tkt` cookie which we can pass to subsequent requests.

+**If you are only interested in creating Stacks from predefined Blocks, you can skip down to the second section titled [Creating a Stack](#stack_creation).
+Otherwise, read on for an introduction to creating your own Kragle functionality with custom Blocks and Types.**

 ### Listing available Blocks